learn-co-curriculum/react-hooks-information-flow-code-along/README.md

 ![](https://learn-verified.s3.amazonaws.com/sample-functionality.gif)

 You will notice that even if children components change colors without their parents, a changing of their parents' colors resets them.

-## Refactoring

-Several different solution branches have been provided.
-Please complete your own solution before taking a look at them:
-  - Did your's match any of the same patterns, or was it a novel solution?
-  - How could we make our application more DRY?